SteveBarnett/human-centred/workshops/nztestingconf-2024.md

 - Error handling and text
 - Help text
 - Images and alt text
+    - Photos vs icons
+    - My "A quick guide to text alternatives for images"
 - Videos and captions (not just subtitles)
 - Field names and programmatic link
 - Link text, button text